Norton St Philip: Community

 The village has a strong sense of local community, supported in part by the village pubs, The George Inn and the Fleur-de-Lys, the local primary school, and the cricket team.
 The village is well known in the area for hosting a large fundraising Bonfire Night celebration.

 Transport

 Situated around the crossroads of the A366 and the B3110, the village is largely a dormitory settlement for the surrounding towns.
 The High Street is a congested commuting route into Bath and measures have been taken to slow down the rat run traffic through the village by the installation of bollards to inhibit traffic mounting the pedestrian footpath.
 After a series of traffic incidents involving damage to residents' cars, a weight limit of 7.5 t was introduced for vehicles driving through the village.

-The D2/D2x bus, operated by First West of England, runs an hourly service with a stops located near the cross roads in the centre of the village.
+The D2/D2x bus, operated by First West of England, runs an hourly service with stops located near the cross roads in the centre of the village, and at either end of the village on the B3110.